tsangkai/multirobot_localization/README.md

 The averaged RMSE and RMTE over 100 trials.

-## Observation and Communication Topologies
+## Observation and Communication Graphs

 Deu to the detailed implementation of each algorithm, we first assume that communication is not necessary after the absolute observation.
 We then investigate the required communication links after the relative observation for each LS algorithms.